Old Glass Celery Vases

 For Victorians celery was rare and expensive, even wealthy families considered it a luxurious treat.
 Stalks of the vegetable were presented in pressed glass vases filled with water to keep the celery fresh.
 Our Victorian and Edwardian examples are equally lovely for flowers.

 The Chippendale celeries are trophy shaped with two handles - see Chippendale salts and jugs below to learn more.

 Designs & sizes vary (approx H18cm)

-The prominent 19th and 20th century manufacturers in the north east is area included Davidson & Sowerby in Gateshead, Greener in Sunderland, Heppell in Newcastle and Edward Moore in South Shields amongst others.
+The prominent 19th and 20th century manufacturers in the north east included Davidson & Sowerby in Gateshead, Greener in Sunderland, Heppell in Newcastle and Edward Moore in South Shields amongst others.